Even if you don’t drink beer

 Years ago they were everywhere, today you rarely find them, and it seems when you do, they’ve changed.
 Continue reading “Scrolls – Coffee Scrolls”

 The lovely Janmaree has given me permission to add her wonderful new recipe to my site.
-This is Janmaree’s very own recipe, the one she developed at Bake Club.
+This is Janmaree’s very own recipe for Lemon Sherbet Cake, the one she created in our “Develop your own recipe” meeting at Bake Club.
 We love her Lemon Sherbet Cake.
 Continue reading “Janmaree’s Rasberry, Lemon Sherbet and Pistachio Cake or Lemon Sherbet Cake”

 Tandoori Chicken without a Tandoori Oven.